kunalchand/Timesheet-Auto-Filler/README.md

 ### Steps to Set up the project
 **Step 1:** Open "MyBrowser.java" file.
 This is where you have to modify few things.
-**Step 2:** Right click on "chromedriver.exe" and click on "Properties"
+**Step 2:** Right click on "chromedriver.exe" (Choose the appropriate version for your browser.
+Currenlty "chromedriver_V98.exe" works perfectly with my browser) and click on "Properties"

 ![properties](https://i.ibb.co/42K57yd/image.png)

-**Step 3:** Right click on "chromedriver.exe" and click on "Properties" and copy the FULL path
+**Step 3:** Copy the FULL path

 ![FullPath](https://i.ibb.co/nb5fZLC/image.png)